Regula-Falsi Generalized Profile Likelihood Uncertainty Quantification

 A list containing the following six items:

-The dataframe(s) in ci
+The dataframe(s) in ci and ci_list have four columns:

 Details